Why is there a Press Council?

 The Press Council deals with complaints from the public against media publications that subscribe to the Press Code.
 We provide impartial, expeditious and cost-effective mediation and adjudication of disputes over the editorial content of newspapers, magazines and online publications We only deal with editorial matters and not with advertisements.
-Click here to open the website of the Advertising Regulatory Board.
+Complaints regarding advertisements are dealt with by the Advertising Regulatory Board.
 Complaints relating to radio and television broadcasts are dealt with by the Broadcasting Complaints Commission of South Africa.

 How is the Press Council constituted?

 The associations which constitute the Press Council are: the SA National Editors’ Forum (Sanef), the Forum of Community Journalists (FCJ), the Association of Independent Publishers (AIP), and the Interactive Advertising Bureau South Africa (IABSA), representing online media.